 L Head Engine

-In the case of the L head engine, valves are placed in the engine block beside the piston.
+In the L head engine case, valves are placed in the engine block beside the piston.
 It has a single crankshaft.
 In the L head engine, airflow needs to take a 90-degree turn to enter the cylinder.
-That is why this type of engine has serious efficiency issues and can not be used in modern cars.
+This type of engine has serious efficiency issues and can not be used in modern cars.

 T Head Engine